 January 1, 1935

-Charles became convinced the church had erred in abandoning the practices of United Order, Consecration, and Plural marriage.
+Brother Charles as he is affectionately referred to by DCCS members, became convinced the church had erred in abandoning the practices of United Order, Consecration, and Plural marriage.
 He published many documents and traveled for a number of years teaching people his beliefs.
-Charles was eventually excommunicated from the LDS Church in 1928 for teaching doctrines contrary to the beliefs of the church.
-His son Elden was eventually converted to his beliefs throughout this time.
+Brother Charles was eventually excommunicated from the LDS Church in 1928 for teaching doctrines contrary to the beliefs of the church.
+His son Brother Elden was eventually converted to his father's beliefs.

-As a younger man Elden Kingston was also a dedicated member of the LDS Church.
-He had a strong desire to live the covenant of consecration after promising to do so in the LDS temple in 1932.
+As a dedicated member of the LDS Church Brother Elden had a strong desire to live the covenant of consecration after promising to do so in the LDS temple in 1932.
 In the Law of Consecration, a person voluntarily dedicates all their time and property to God for the building up of His Kingdom on the Earth.
-Elden attempted to do so by offering all he had to his LDS Bishop and then his Stake President.
+Brother Elden attempted to do so by offering all he had to his LDS Bishop and then his Stake President.
 However, the LDS Church was not living consecration at the time and he was refused both times.

-On the evening of January 1st, 1935, after returning home late from New Year's dinner with family and friends, Elden and his family took an inventory of all their belongings within their home and took, what they believed to be, an inspired covenant to be consecrated.
-Elden cleaned out a grainery behind his home in Bountiful and designated it as a storehouse where early members could deposit their belongings and then draw them out according to their needs.
+On the evening of January 1st, 1935, after returning home late from New Year's dinner with family and friends, Brother Elden and his family took an inventory of all their belongings within their home and property, great and small.
+Brother Elden, his wives Sister Ethel Gustafson and Sister Afton Brown along with one young son, took an inspired covenant to be consecrated to their Heavenly Father.
+They cleaned out an old granary building behind their home in Bountiful and designated it as the 1st storehouse of the Co-operative where early members could deposit their belongings and then draw them out according to their needs.

-Elden established the Davis County Cooperative Society that could accept consecrated time and properties from individuals who wished to live the by the same principles of Consecration and United Order that he had promised to live by in his visit to the temple.
+From these humble beginnings, C. Elden Kingston established the Davis County Cooperative Society that could accept consecrated time and properties from individuals who wished to live by the same principles of Consecration and United Order that he had promised to live by in his visit to the temple.

 Copyright © Davis County Cooperative Society